![]() Hemispheric and global averages graph (also available as a EPS and PDF) More graphs below and here |

 American and African continents and over Antarctica.
 The number of available stations

-drifting buoys.
-The development of the CRUTEM4 and HadSST3 datasets is extensively discussed in Jones et al. (2012)
+The development of the CRUTEM5 and HadSST4 datasets is extensively discussed in Osborn

 consistency and homogeneity of the measurements through time and the steps that have been made